 “More than a mere board game, it’s a three dimensional adventure” boomed the voice over guy in the ad for Milton Bradley’s 1986 release, Fireball Island.

-Created by Bruce Lund, the game saw players move across the massive island along winding paths, caves and collapsing bridges in a bid to nab Vul-Kar’s jewel and carry it to the escape boat.
+The game saw players move across the massive island along winding paths, caves and collapsing bridges in a bid to nab Vul-Kar’s jewel and carry it to the escape boat.
 But, at any moment, adventurers could be wiped out by one of Vul-Kar’s thundering fireballs (read: marbles).

 Well, over 30 years have passed, but Fireball Island is about to roll back onto tables thanks to Restoration Games.